awsdocs/aws-iot-docs/developerguide/aggregation-troubleshooting.md

 }
 ```

 If a device has been disconnected for approximately an hour, the connectivity status `timestamp` value might be missing\.
 For persistent sessions, the value might be missing after a client has been disconnected longer than the configured time\-to\-live \(TTL\) for the persistent session\.
-The connectivity status data is indexed only for connections where the client ID has a matching thing name\. \(The client ID is the value used to connect a device to \.\)
+The connectivity status data is indexed only for connections where the client ID has a matching thing name\. \(The client ID is the value used to connect a device to AWS IoT Core\.\)